pieroproietti/penguins-eggs/README.md

 ## Wardrobe, Themes, and Addons
- In April 2022, the "wardrobe" feature was introduced to "eggs."
+ In April 2022, the `wardrobe` command was introduced to `eggs`.
 This addition serves as a comprehensive tool to assist and streamline the process of creating a customized version of Linux, starting from a command-line interface (CLI) system.
 I have embraced wardrobe for all my editions to enhance convenience, enabling me to better organize, consolidate, and manage my work effectively.
 To add a unique touch to my customizations, I have assigned bird names to each edition.
 Except for the "naked" edition, there are various options available, including "Colibri," "eagle," "duck," "owl," and "chicks" under the bookworm and plastilinux distributions. [bookworm](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/bookworm/)  and [plastilinux](https://sourceforge.net/projects/penguins-eggs/files/ISOS/plastilinux/),.Furthermore, under Waydroid on the eggs' SourceForge page, you can find "wagtail" and "warbier."
 I have high hopes that people will take an interest in wardrobe and consider forking the main repository to incorporate their own customizations.
 By collaborating, we can achieve significant progress that would be challenging for a single developer to accomplish.
-If you would like to delve deeper into the wardrobe, I recommend reading the Penguins' eggs blog [Penguins' eggs blog](https://penguins-eggs.net/blog/wardrobe-colibri-duck-eagle-and-owl/). post titled Wardrobe: Colibri, Duck, Eagle, and Owl, which provides further insights into its features and benefits.
+If you would like to delve deeper into the wardrobe, I recommend reading the [Penguins' eggs blog](https://penguins-eggs.net/blog/wardrobe-colibri-duck-eagle-and-owl/). post titled Wardrobe: Colibri, Duck, Eagle, and Owl, which provides further insights into its features and benefits.
 Furthermore, addons, predominantly themes, have been organized under the vendor's folder in the penguin's wardrobe.
 I encourage utilizing your wardrobe for all your customization needs to maintain consistency and organization throughout your work.

 > [!NOTE]